I had a task to do, but what was it? If only I could remember.

 Most people don’t know that the type of fiber in mushrooms is distinctly different from other types.

-- Several animal studies show that H. Erinaceous mushroom may reduce H. Pylori infections too.
+- Several animal studies show that H. Erinaceous mushrooms may reduce H. Pylori infections too.

 Your gut is your second brain: feed it well.